-A coefficient of sliding friction over the in-situ clay soils at this site may be taken as 0.32.
+Based on our preliminary soil borings and experience in the project area, a coefficient of sliding friction over the insitu clay soils at this site may be taken as 0.32.
 A minimum factor of safety of 1.5 should be used when considering sliding resistance.